mikeizbicki/ucr-cs100/assignments/hw/hw3-signals/README.md

 1. Your shell must be able to find commands (e.g. `ls` and `tee`) by searching for them using the user's current `PATH` environment variable.
 Previously, you were required to only look in the directory `/usr/bin` for these commands, but now you must search many directories.
 There are versions of the `exec` function that will perform this search for you automatically (e.g. `execvp`), but you are not allowed to use them.
 You must use the `getenv` function to get the current `PATH`, then manually search these directories for the command.

 2. The shell should not exit when the user types `^C`.
-Instead, the current foreground job should interrupt.
+Instead, the current foreground job should be interrupted.

 3. Implement the `cd` command, and change your prompt so that it displays the current working directory.
 This will require using the `chdir` function.